NEONScience/NEON-stream-discharge/shinyApp/neonStageQPlot/README.md

 Functionality for toggling between Final Review quality flags, Science Review quality flags before or after clicking the submit button.

+*ZLNnote, Define these two quality flags - you can find the definitions in the variables files when you download DP4.00130.001 data using neonUtilities*

 ## App Outpus

 **Site Description**